What is Supply Chain Risk Management?

 - Reduced Disruption Risk: Early identification of weak points allows for intervention before issues impact delivery or quality.

-Exostar: An SCRM Solution for Highly Regulated Industries
+Exostar: A Supply Chain Risk Management Solution for Highly Regulated Industries

-Exostar’s Supplier Management solution streamlines onboarding and lifecycle management with a cybersecurity-first approach that includes risk assessments, standardized data collection, and utilizes industry standards i.e. Cybersecurity Compliance and Risk Assessement (CCRA) developed in conjunction wiith National Defense Information Sharing and Analysis Center (NDISAC) to reduce your supply chain compliance and onboarding burdens.
+Exostar’s Supplier Management solution streamlines supplier onboarding and lifecycle management with a cybersecurity-first approach that includes risk assessments, standardized data collection, and industry standards, including the Cybersecurity Compliance and Risk Assessment (CCRA), developed in conjunction with the National Defense Information Sharing and Analysis Center (NDISAC) to reduce your supply chain compliance and onboarding burdens.

 SupplyLine supports SCRM by automating procurement workflows and delivering real-time visibility into supplier performance, inventory, and delivery status.
 Built for aerospace and defense with compliance monitoring built in, SupplyLine uses AI-driven risk monitoring and predictive insights to proactively identify supply chain risk.